 The settlement was originally a timber plantation and station that was later converted into a penal colony in 1833.
 It was where the British Empire sent its most serious offenders.
-Not only did the prison have some of the strictest security measures of the British penal system, it was also said to be inescapable!
-The convicts at Port Arthur worked at farming and industries producing a large range of materials and resources.
+Not only did the prison have some of the strictest security measures of the British penal system, but it was also said to be inescapable!
+The convicts at Port Arthur worked in farming and industries producing a large range of materials and resources.

-Spare plenty of time to explore Port Arthur Historic Site.
+Spare plenty of time to explore the Port Arthur Historic Site.
 The site consists of 30 historic buildings, ruins, beautiful grounds and gardens.
 Within the bay area lies the Isle of the Dead cemetery and the Point Puer Boys’ Prison, two more important sites accessible by a ferry ride.

 Entry and Tours